-- Repeating any NUR courses, except when a student fails both NUR 110 and NUR 120 in a single term, is considered a program reentry and is based on seat availability - If a student has re-entered any NUR course related to course drop/withdraw/failure and is successful in advancing to the next level course (s); the student will have 1 reentry opportunity. - A student must have a cumulative grade point average of 2.0 for all college level courses, including NUR courses. - ANY NUR course can only be repeated once. - If unsuccessful on a second attempt in any NUR course, readmission to the nursing program will not be considered.
+- Repeating any NUR courses, except when a student fails both NUR 110 and NUR 120 in a single term, is considered a program reentry and is based on seat availability - If a student has re-entered any NUR course related to course drop/withdraw/failure and is successful in advancing to the next level course (s); the student will have 1 reentry opportunity. - A student must have a cumulative grade point average of 2.0 for all college level courses, including NUR courses. - ANY NUR course can only be repeated once. - If unsuccessful on a second attempt in any NUR course, readmission to the nursing program will not be considered. - Students may reenter the nursing program no more than two times.
+This applies to all NUR courses.

 Please Note: A student must apply for reentry to their home campus by submitting a written request to the department head of nursing on the campus to which the student is applying.
-If the student wants or needs to transfer to a different campus the Internal Transfer Procedure must be followed.
+If the student wants or needs to transfer to a different campus the Internal Transfer Procedure must be followed\\.
 The following information must be written or included in order to be considered for reentry: